collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Safety Checklist

-Setting Up Repo Fail Safes
+Here are a few things you might want to do to keep your code safe
 * Back up the repo (third-party software)
 * Enable required reviews of pull requests, for example, a review has to be done before a pull request can be merged
-* Protect main branch(es) so they can’t be deleted
+* Protect branches so they can’t be deleted (for example, your master branch)
 * Just in case: How to recover deleted branch link in Useful Resources section

 </td></tr>